 There has never been a product like this in the global food market: BlackGrain from Yellow Fields™ is first of its kind.
-To create something so innovative, the team at Avena Nordic Grain decided to go against the grain and take a new perspective to how plant proteins and ingredients are produced.
+To create something so innovative, the team at Apetit decided to go against the grain and take a new perspective to how plant proteins and ingredients are produced.

 Demand for plant-based ingredients and products is skyrocketing.
-So is the need for finding new sources of plant protein, says Avena Nordic Grain R&D Manager Kaisu Riihinen.
+So is the need for finding new sources of plant protein.

-— Having variety in the crops we use for plant protein is important.
+Having variety in the crops we use for plant protein is important.
 From a Finnish perspective, it is important to find crops that can be grown here to ensure food independence.
-Cultivating innovation and expertise in Finland is also key to gaining a sturdy foothold of the global food market, Riihinen says.
+Cultivating innovation and expertise in Finland is also key to gaining a sturdy foothold of the global food market.

-It is easy to understand why she and her team are so enthusiastic about their new creation, which ticks all the boxes of innovation, sustainability, and local production.
+It is easy to understand why our team is so enthusiastic about our new creation, which ticks all the boxes of innovation, sustainability, and local production.

 It all started with the potential of Finnish rapeseed

-To ensure they are always working with the best ingredient, Avena Nordic Grain has strict quality criteria in place.
-The company makes sure their farmers sow good quality seeds and see that their farmers use fertilizers and pesticides according to law.
+To ensure always working with the best ingredient, Apetit has strict quality criteria in place.
+The company makes sure their farmers sow good quality seeds and see that their farmers use fertilisers and pesticides according to law.

 A new perspective to plant proteins turns into a simple solution